 Echidnas are an iconic Australian species and are the most widespread native mammal in Australia.
 However, there are still major knowledge gaps in terms of the distribution, biology and ecology of these fascinating animals.
 We have created a citizen science project, the Echidna Conservation Science Initiative – EchidnaCSI – using an innovative approach of combining public engagement with molecular biology to better understand wild echidna populations and to help their conservation.
 Through a specially designed app, the public take photos of echidnas in the wild to record their sightings for us to establish the first Australia-wide distribution map.
 The public also collect and send us echidna scats, allowing us to investigate the DNA and hormones within these scats.
 DNA helps us to understand the echidnas diet, population genetics and microbiome while hormones can show whether echidnas are stressed in particular environments and help us to better understand their reproduction.
 EchidnaCSI has now been running for over five years and we have more than 10000 users with 13000+ echidna sightings recorded and 800+ scats sent in from across Australia.

-Eunice's Project: The role of piRNA pathway genes in ovarian and prostate cancer A more recently discovered small non-coding RNA, piRNA, has caught the eye researchers worldwide as a potential cancer biomarker.
-Research to uncover the functions of this complex piRNA and its pathway genes (involved in piRNA biogenesis) is ongoing.
-Jumping on the bandwagon of cancer research, we aim to unveil the effects of piRNA pathway genes on key molecular characteristics and metastatic potential of cancer.
+piRNA, a relatively recently discovered group of small non-coding RNA, has caught the eye of researchers worldwide as a potential cancer biomarker.
+Research to uncover its functions and the genes involved in its biogenesis is ongoing.
+We aim to unveil the effects of piRNA pathway genes on key molecular characteristics and metastatic potential of cancer.